-(f) Estimation of Useful Lives of Investment Properties, Property and Equipment and Intangible Assets
+(f) Estimation of Useful Lives of Investment Properties, Property and Equipment, Right-of-Use Assets and Intangible Assets

 The Company estimates the useful lives of investment properties, property and equipment and intangible assets based on the period over which the assets are expected to be available for use.
 The estimated useful lives of these assets are reviewed periodically and are updated if expectations differ from previous estimates due to physical wear and tear, technical or commercial obsolescence and legal or other limits on the use of the assets.
-Based on management's assessment as of December 31, 2018 and 2017, there is no change in the estimated useful lives of those assets during those years.
+For the right-of-use assets, the Company bases the useful lives on the lease terms agreed upon in each lease contract.
+Based on management's assessment as of December 31, 2019 and 2018, there is no change in the estimated useful lives of those assets during those years.

-Analyses of the carrying amounts of investment properties, property and equipment and intangible assets are presented in Notes 16, 17 and 18, respectively.
+Analyses of the carrying amounts of investment properties, property and equipment, right-of-use assets and intangible assets are presented in Notes 16, 17, 18 and 19, respectively.
 Actual results, however, may vary due to changes in factors mentioned above.